Obluchatel/MorseTK/README.md

 # MorseTK
-Application that takes users input aand translates it to morse code and also can play it.
+Application that takes users input and translates it to Morse code and also can play it.